 The Grain-Free Controversy, Explained

-The truth, as usual, is more nuanced than any headline.
-Here is what the science actually shows, what remains unknown, and how to make an informed decision for your dog.
+The truth is usually more nuanced than a panicked headline.
+Here's what the science actually shows.
+I'll cover what the veterinary community still hasn't answered, and how to make an informed choice for your dog.

 A Brief History of Grain-Free Marketing

-Domestic dogs are not wolves.
-Thousands of years of domestication have changed their digestive systems significantly.
-Dogs have multiple copies of the AMY2B gene, which produces amylase -- the enzyme that breaks down starch.
-Wolves have two copies.
-Some dog breeds have as many as 30.
-Dogs evolved alongside humans eating human food scraps, and grains were a significant part of that diet.
+Domestic dogs aren't wolves.
+Thousands of years of hanging around humans fundamentally changed their digestion.
+Dogs have multiple copies of the AMY2B gene.
+That's the one producing the starch-breaking enzyme amylase.
+Wolves only have two copies.
+Some dog breeds actually have up to 30.
+Dogs evolved eating human food scraps.
+Grains were a massive part of that diet.

 The marketing worked anyway.
-By 2019, grain-free diets accounted for roughly 44% of all pet food sales in the United States.
-The pet food industry had successfully convinced a large portion of dog owners that grains were harmful -- without meaningful scientific evidence to support that claim.
+By 2019, grain-free diets made up about 44% of all US pet food sales.
+The industry successfully convinced owners that grains were harmful without any meaningful scientific evidence to back it up.

 The FDA Investigation

-In July 2018, the FDA announced it was investigating a potential link between certain diets and dilated cardiomyopathy (DCM) in dogs.
-DCM is a serious condition where the heart muscle weakens and enlarges, reducing its ability to pump blood effectively.
-It can lead to heart failure and death.
+In July 2018, the FDA announced they were investigating a potential link between certain diets and dilated cardiomyopathy (DCM).
+DCM is a serious condition where the heart muscle weakens and enlarges.
+It stops pumping blood effectively.
+It can easily lead to heart failure and death.

 What the FDA Found

-Between January 2014 and April 2019, the FDA received over 500 reports of DCM in dogs, many of which were breeds not typically predisposed to the condition.
-The common thread: the majority of these dogs were eating grain-free diets, particularly those that substituted grains with legumes (peas, lentils, chickpeas) and potatoes as primary ingredients.
+Between January 2014 and April 2019, the FDA received over 500 reports of DCM.
+Many were in breeds not normally prone to heart issues.
+The common thread was undeniable.
+The vast majority of these dogs were eating grain-free diets.
+Specifically, they ate foods swapping grains for legumes (peas, lentils, chickpeas) and potatoes.

-The FDA identified 16 brands that appeared most frequently in DCM reports.
-The majority were grain-free formulas from boutique and smaller brands.
+The FDA flagged 16 brands appearing most frequently in these reports.
+They were mostly boutique grain-free formulas from smaller companies.

 What the FDA Did NOT Say

-• Is it the absence of grains that is the problem?
+- Is the lack of grains the actual problem?

-• Is it the high proportion of legumes and potatoes?
+- Is it the massive proportion of legumes and potatoes?

 Taurine's Role

 Taurine is an amino acid critical for heart function.
-Some dogs with diet-associated DCM have been found to have low taurine levels, and some have improved when switched to grain-inclusive diets and given taurine supplements.
-This suggests a possible mechanism: certain grain-free diets may interfere with taurine absorption or availability.
+Some dogs with diet-associated DCM had severely low taurine levels.
+They improved when switched to grain-inclusive diets and given taurine supplements.
+This points to a clear possible mechanism.
+Certain grain-free diets might block taurine absorption in the gut.

-However, not all DCM-affected dogs on grain-free diets had low taurine levels, which means taurine deficiency is likely only part of the picture.
+But not all DCM-affected dogs on grain-free food had low taurine.
+That means a deficiency is likely only a fraction of the puzzle.

 The Legume Question

-But again, this is hypothesis, not confirmed science.
-Research is ongoing.
+But again, this is a hypothesis.
+The clinical research is ongoing.

 Breeds at Higher Risk